sindresorhus/is/readme.md

 - `'Function'`
 - `'Object'`

-This method is also exported as `detect`, you can import it like this:
+This method is also exported as `detect`.
+You can import it like this:

 ```js
 import {detect} from '@sindresorhus/is';